 One of the most popular hardwoods, oak offers a very strong grain pattern with large pores which make the absorption of stain very easy.
-This is why oak works with a wide variety of stain colours with little risk of it turning blotchy.
+This is why oak works with a wide variety of stain colors with little risk of it turning blotchy.
 Oak offers particularly good results if you use a pre-stain wood conditioner first.
 To ensure you fill oak’s deep pores, use a liberal amount of stain worked in with a cloth and swirling motion.

 2. Staining poplar

 Poplar is a great option if you want a similar grain pattern to cherry wood with less of a reddish hue.
 If you use a stain with red color in it, the less expensive poplar will give the look of the much higher-priced cherry.
 Along with oak, you can find poplar used in kitchen cabinets.

 3. Staining pine wood